JackBekket/GitHelper/pkg/rag/README.md

 - github.com/tmc/langchaingo/llms/openai
 - github.com/tmc/langchaingo/vectorstores

-### External Data, Input Sources:
+External data, input sources:

-- vectorstores.VectorStore: This is an interface for interacting with a vector store, which is used to store and retrieve embeddings of documents.
+- The code uses a vector store to store and retrieve documents and code snippets.
+- It relies on an OpenAI API to access a large language model (LLM) for text embedding and question answering.

-### Code Summary:
+Code summary:

-#### RagReflexia:

-This function takes a question, API URL, API token, number of results, and a vector store as input.
-It first creates an embeddings client using the specified API and embedding model.
-Then, it performs semantic search on the vector store to retrieve relevant documents and code snippets based on the question.
-The retrieved documents and code snippets are combined into a single prompt for the LLM.
-Finally, it calls a stuffed QA chain to generate an answer to the question using the combined prompt.
+- RagReflexia: This function performs a RAG (Retrieval-Augmented Generation) query by first retrieving relevant documents and code snippets from the vector store based on the input question.
+Then, it uses the retrieved content to answer the question using a stuffed QA chain.

-#### RagWithOptions:

-This function takes a question, API URL, API token, number of results, a vector store, and optional vectorstore.Option as input.
-It creates an embeddings client and then calls a retrieval QA chain to generate an answer to the question using the specified vector store and options.

-#### StuffedQA_Rag:

-This function takes a question, API URL, API token, number of results, and a vector store as input.
-It creates an embeddings client and performs semantic search on the vector store to retrieve relevant documents.
-Then, it calls a stuffed QA chain to generate an answer to the question using the retrieved documents.

-#### RefinedQA_RAG:

-This function takes a question, API URL, API token, number of results, and a vector store as input.
-It creates an embeddings client and performs semantic search on the vector store to retrieve relevant documents.
-Then, it calls a refine QA chain to generate an answer to the question using the retrieved documents.
+- RagWithOptions: This function is similar to RagReflexia but allows for additional options to be passed to the vector store during the retrieval process.
+- StuffedQA_Rag: This function performs a RAG query using the stuffed QA chain, which combines all retrieved documents into a single prompt for the LLM.
+- RefinedQA_RAG: This function performs a RAG query using the refine documents chain, which iterates over the retrieved documents one by one to update the answer.

+In summary, the rag package provides functions for performing RAG queries using various chains and options.
+It leverages a vector store and an OpenAI API to retrieve relevant information and generate answers to questions.

+Project package structure:
+- rag.go
+- rag_test.go
+- pkg/rag/rag.go

+Relations between code entities:
+- The functions RagReflexia, RagWithOptions, StuffedQA_Rag, and RefinedQA_RAG all interact with the vector store and the OpenAI API to perform RAG queries.
+- The StuffedQA_Rag and RefinedQA_RAG functions use different chains to process the retrieved documents and generate answers.

+Unclear places:
+- It is unclear how the vector store is initialized and populated with documents and code snippets.
+- It is unclear how the OpenAI API is configured and accessed.